gopinathsjsu/cmpe202-02-team-project-team_15/README.md

 ## Sample Data

-The seed script creates:
+Sample data created:
-- 5 sample users (4 students, 1 admin)
+- 5 users
-- 8 product categories
+- 8 categories
-- 12 sample listings with realistic data
+- 77 listings

 Run `npm run seed` to populate your database with sample data for testing and development.